The benefits of using eLearning authoring tools for your online training

 Authoring tools are time-savers that will help breathe life into your eLearning content and enable you to create, add, manage and update graphics, animations, and interactivity more easily into your course without learning how to program or code (and arguably without having to learn design, though understanding some design and accessibility basics will always help you produce more polished courses).

-3. What features to look for when choosing an authoring tool for you or your team.
+- What features should you consider when choosing an eLearning authoring tool for your project?

 What is content authoring?